There are three ways for internships abroad to transfer back to UMW:

 As a Resume Builder: Whether for UMW credit, transfer credit, or for simply the experience of completing an internship abroad, students can work directly with Career Services to create a resume, update their current resume, or incorporate an internship abroad into a resume.

 For more information about internships both domestic and abroad, view the wide variety of options provided by Career Services.

-NOTE: If comprehensive international health insurance is not included in the internship fee from a host international university or third party provider, the Center for International Education can enroll students in UMW’s international insurance plan, and the fee can be billed to the student’s UMW account.
+NOTE: If comprehensive international health insurance is not included in the internship fee from a host international university or internship provider, the Center for International Education can enroll students in UMW’s international insurance plan, and the fee can be billed to the student’s UMW account.
 For more information, contact CIE.